kudos07/ML-Experimentation-Hub/README.md

 ---
 ## 📚 Reference & Credits
 This blog is an educational interpretation of the paper:
-**LoRA: Low-Rank Adaptation of Large Language Models**
+**LoRA: Low-Rank Adaptation of Large Language Models (2021)**
-Edward J. Hu, Yelong Shen, Phillip Wallis, Zeyuan Allen-Zhu, Yuanzhi Li, Shean Wang, Weizhu Chen, and Jianfeng Gao.
-*arXiv preprint arXiv:2106.09685, 2021*

 📄 Original paper: [https://arxiv.org/abs/2106.09685](https://arxiv.org/abs/2106.09685)

-All figures included here are taken directly from the paper and belong to the authors.
+All figures included here are taken directly from the paper and belong to the original authors.
-If any of the authors prefer that these figures not be used, please contact me and I will remove or replace them immediately.
+If the authors prefer that these figures not be used, please contact me and I will remove or replace them immediately.
+---

 ## 📖 What’s Inside